 When it comes to extracting coal, underground mines and strip mines, or otherwise known as surface mines, are the two techniques at our disposal.
 Both are damaging, but strip mines, which represent 40% of the world’s mines, are the most damaging of the two.

-First, strip or surface mining damages and pollutes ecosystems to a great degree.
+Surface or strip mining damages and pollutes ecosystems to a great degree.
 This is because by definition the process of strip mining involves striping away trees, plants and topsoil so that the coal can be accessed underneath.
 This means that surface mining destroys mountain tops, landscapes, forests and wildlife habitats.
-On top of that, it leads to soil erosion and destruction of agricultural land.
-The landscape changes can also disrupt river channels and streams, which leads to flooding.
-The land is left barren and usually in such a state that it is impossible to render it back to its original condition.
-In the US along, over a period of 70 years, coal mining altered about 2.4 million hectares of natural landscape, most originally forest¹.

 The process of strip mining also lowers groundwater levels around the mine.
 In order to remove the coal, vast quantities of groundwater are pumped out of the mine and as a result, surrounding ecosystems and farmland may become drier, and erosion may start to change the landscape.
 Strip mining also uses significant amount of water to suppress dust.

-Overall, the impact of coal mining in general on water is worth nothing: it is not just the water used and depleted during the extraction process, but also the amount of water needed for converting coal into energy.
-According to statistics, mines, coal washeries and coal-fired power plants account for about 7% of global water withdrawals with the number reaching 11%, in watersheds with coal power plants².
+Overall, the impact of coal mining in general on water is worth noting: it is not just the water used and depleted during the extraction process, but also the amount of water needed for converting coal into energy.

 A less commonly cited impact of strip mining is that it also causes noise pollution and dust as heavy machinery disrupts topsoil and mining activity creates coal dust.